top of page

 Buildner: Denver Affordable Housing Challenge

 Category: Multi-Scalar Social Innovation & Strategic Design Year: 2025.
+(Pipeline to 2026 Resubmission)

 Subcategory: Architecture & Design Competitions.